msg-systems/spring-cloud/README.md

 verify [The service-centerappointment endpoint: http://localhost:8040/service-center](http://localhost:8040/service-center).
 You should see an long value.

 ### Putting everything together
 Now you got everything running.
-Verify that all 5 running spring-cloud are running.
+Verify that all 5 services are running.
 [Eureka application inventory](http://localhost:8761/eureka/apps/)

 So lets schedule an maintenance.
 Navigate to: [The maintenance endpoint: http://localhost:8010/](http://localhost:8010/) You see an Error, due a bug.
 There is a missing ribbon dependency.
 This will be fixed soon.
 The maintenance-service should post a CarMaintenanceEvent to the car-repair-service.